 The DMN defined in the previous lab was confined to a single file.
 This is a problem because:

-The DMN cannot be edited simultaneously by several people
+The DMN cannot be edited simultaneously by several people.

 The DMN cannot be reused in other decisions.

 To improve, move the second-tier decisions into decision services and then invoke these decisions from the top tier.
 See below, where the second-tier decision services are AtmosphereDS and SurfaceDS: